NodeBE4/opinion/_posts/2022-08-29-cnmediaproject.md

 ### 9: [2022-09-01 10:26:07+08:00 推文](https://twitter.com/cnmediaproject/status/1565164065282215936)

 Indeed.
-"Great struggle" (伟大斗争), complex and daunting (艰巨).<br><br>Ho-fung Hung: that speech is important. it ends with the utmost priority of struggle, struggle, and struggle. struggle is the key word<br> <a href="https://twitter.com/cnmediaproject/status/1565130260001456128" target="_blank" rel="noopener noreferrer">https://twitter.com/cnmediaproject/status/1565130260001456128</a>
+"Great struggle" (伟大斗争), complex and daunting (艰巨).<br><br>Ho-fung Hung: that speech is important. it ends with the utmost priority of struggle, struggle, and struggle. struggle is the key word<br>

 ### 10: [2022-09-01 14:44:35+08:00 推文](https://twitter.com/cnmediaproject/status/1565229111022604288)